Mortimer Beckett

 allow interaction with other characters, items, and animals.
-In the first two games, the objects are broken down into pieces and scattered throughout the different sections of chapters.
+In the first two games and the last one, the objects are broken down into pieces and scattered throughout the different sections of chapters.
 In the third and fourth games the only difference is that pieces are not broken down, making it more like an I spy game.

-As of 2013, all released games in this series have been ported to the iPad, and the first game has additionally been ported to Nintendo Wii.
+As of 2013, all released games have been ported to the iPad, and the first game has additionally been ported to Nintendo Wii.